mia-platform-marketplace/springboot-hello-world-example/README.md

 Give your microservice the name you prefer, in this walkthrough we'll refer to it with the following name: **spring-hello**.
 Then, fill the other required fields and confirm that you want to create a microservice.
 A more detailed description on how to create a Microservice can be found in [Microservice from template - Get started](https://docs.mia-platform.eu/development_suite/api-console/api-design/custom_microservice_get_started/#2-service-creation) section of Mia-Platform documentation.

-Please verify CPU and memory limits, for Java applications using Springboot we recommend at least
+Please verify CPU and memory limits, for Java applications using Springboot we recommend at least:

  * Memory: minimum 150Mi, maximum 300Mi
  * CPU: minimum 300m, maximum 500m